dortania/OpenCore-Install-Guide/AMD-config.md

 * **nvda\_drv**: &lt;&gt;
    * For enabling Nvidia WebDrivers, set to 31 if running a [Maxwell or Pascal GPU](https://github.com/khronokernel/Catalina-GPU-Buyers-Guide/blob/master/README.md#Unsupported-nVidia-GPUs).
 This is the same as setting nvda\_drv=1 but instead we translate it from [text to hex](https://www.browserling.com/tools/hex-to-text)
 * **prev-lang:kbd**: &lt;&gt;
-   * Needed for non-latin keyboards
+   * Needed for non-latin keyboards in the format of `lang-COUNTRY:keyboard`, recommeneded to keep blank though you can specify it:
+   * Russian: `eu-RU:252`
+   * American: `en-US:0`
+   * Full list can be found in [AppleKeyboardLayouts.txt](https://github.com/acidanthera/OcSupportPkg/blob/master/Utilities/AppleKeyboardLayouts/AppleKeyboardLayouts.txt)

-**Block**: Forcibly rewrites NVRAM variables, not needed for us as `sudo nvram` is prefered but useful for those edge cases.
-Note that `Add` will not overwrite values already present in NVRAM
+**Block**: Forcibly rewrites NVRAM variables, do note that `Add` will not overwrite values already present in NVRAM so values like `boot-args` should be left.

 **LegacyEnable**: NO
    * Allows for NVRAM to be stored on nvram.plist, needed for systems without native NVRAM